Staßfurt: Salt production

 Although saline springs are mentioned here as early as the 13th century, the first attempt to bore for salt was not made until 1839, while the systematic exploitation of the salt-beds, to which the town is indebted for its prosperity, dates only from 1856.
 The shafts reached deposits of salt at a depth of 850 ft.
 (190 m); but the finer and purer layers lie more than 100 ft.
 (31 m) below the surface.
 The rock-salt is excavated by blasting.
 Besides the rock-salt, the deposits of Stassfurt yield a considerable quantity of deliquescent salts and other saline products, which have encouraged the foundation of numerous chemical factories in the town and in the neighboring village of Leopoldshall (currently part of Staßfurt).
 The rock-salt works are mainly government property, while the chemical factories are in private hands.
 The town is also home to Staßfurt Museum shed, which houses many preserved steam locomotives.

 Stassfurt potash deposit

 The Staßfurt potash deposit, a part of the same evaporite sequence that hosts the salt mines, is notable historically as the site of the earliest large-scale mining of potash for fertilizer, beginning in 1861.

 Environmental Issues

-The discharge of wastewater by the CIECH Soda Germany GmbH & Co.
-KG into the Bode has been frequently criticized as severely damaging the ecosystem of the river by Environmentalist Organisations.
-The high amounts of ammonia and chloride in the wastewater have led to high fish mortality, especially in the summer, when water levels are low and water temperature is high.
-The state administration office of Saxony-Anhalt has extended the permit for CIECH Soda to discharge wastewater in October 2022.
-The required reductions in ammonia and chloride emissions by the company have been criticized as insufficient by BUND (Friends of the Earth Germany), the IG Bode-Lachs e.V. and the Green Party.
+The discharge of wastewater by local companies into the Bode has been frequently criticized as severely damaging the ecosystem of the river by Environmentalist Organisations.
+The decrease in water quality of the Bode may be the cause of high fish mortality.
+To prevent damage to the river’s wildlife the state of Saxony-Anhalt has announced to increase the supervision of the Bode The city council's measures to reduce chemical emissions in wastewaters have been criticized as insufficient by BUND (Friends of the Earth Germany), the IG Bode-Lachs e.V. and the Green Party.